Varun-n-n/Ai-models/Task-2/README.md

 `python Gold_price_prediction.py`

-View the evaluation metrics and the visualization of predicted vs. actual gold prices.

 ## Results

 The model's performance is evaluated using Mean Squared Error (MSE) and Mean Absolute Error (MAE).
 You can find the evaluation results in the console output when you run the script.
 Additionally, a graph comparing actual and predicted gold prices is displayed for visualization.